Frequently Asked Questions

 What exhibitions are on view?

-New-York Historical has a full slate of exhibitions: So Ready for Laughter: Bob Hope and WWII; The Gift of Laughter; 4 Artworks from the Elie and Sarah Hirschfeld Collection, Scenes of New York City; Dreaming Together: New-York Historical Society and Asia Society Museum, Colonists, Citizens, Constitutions: Creating the American Republic and Holiday Express: Toys and Trains from the Jerni Collection.
+New-York Historical has a full slate of exhibitions: Cover Story: Katharine Graham, CEO; So Ready for Laughter: Bob Hope and WWII; The Gift of Laughter; 4 Artworks from the Elie and Sarah Hirschfeld Collection, Scenes of New York City; Dreaming Together: New-York Historical Society and Asia Society Museum; The Waldorf Astoria Lobby Clock; Bruce McCall's New York; The Art of Architecture: Beaux-Arts Drawings from the Peter May Collection; and Safe/Haven: Gay Life in 1950s Cherry Grove, a free, outdoor exhibition that takes place in our courtyard.
 Permanent exhibitions like Meet the Presidents and the Oval Office, the Gallery of Tiffany Lamps, and the North Gallery are also on display.
 The DiMenna Children's History Museum and the Audubon’s Birds of America Focus Gallery will remain temporarily closed to visitors.

 Screenings of our short films, We Rise and New York Story, are free with Museum admission and take place in the Robert H. Smith Auditorium.
-They screen two times each per day and alternate hourly starting at 12 pm.
-The last screening is at 3 pm.
+We Rise screens at 12 pm, 2 pm, 4 pm plus 6 pm on Fridays.
+New York Story screens at 11 am, 1 pm, 3 pm, plus 5 pm and 7 pm on Fridays.

 What are the cleaning protocols in the building?